SMASH Youth Mentoring

 As long as you are over 21, there’s nothing stopping you from becoming a mentor – you just need to be dedicated, enthusiastic, and passionate about changing a young person’s life.
 We do our best to match you carefully with a young person who has similar interests.
 Mentors and young people often stay in touch afterwards – even if just for an occasional visit to see how things have worked out.

-Click here to open the application form: Volunteer Application Form June 2017 (or right click and ‘save link as’ to download).
-You can fill this in on your computer and email it to firstname.lastname@example.org, or you can print it off and fill it out by hand then return it to:
+Click here to open the application form SMASH Volunteer Application Form – Dec 18 Please complete it and email it to email@example.com or you can print it off, fill it out by hand and then return it to:

 SMASH Youth Project